jealvarez/ansible-docker-application/README.md

       - source. name of the `named` docker volume
       - destination. path inside of the container
       - directory. always `true`
+      - create. if the attribute is not present then will create a docker volume directory, otherwise, `n` it will assume that the docker volume already exists

       ```text
       docker_volumes: